 The Tahoe Years: 1992 – 1994

-Beginning in the 1992 model year, the full size Blazer adapted the same “GMT400” body design that the full size pickups did in 1988.
+Beginning in the 1992 model year, the full size Blazer adopted the same “GMT400” body design that the full size pickups did in 1988.
 This model retained the Blazer name through the 1994 model year, then became the 2 Door Tahoe in 1995.

 This Blazer/Tahoe generation was actually an extremely capable and comfortable truck.
 It lost the removable roof found in the first two generations, but remained true to the Blazer name in most other aspects.